 Reliability & safety

-Bentley is owned by Volkswagen, and the parent firm has ensured that all new Bentleys are highly reliable.
-In terms of build quality, the Mulsanne is exceptional, as every car is hand-built.
-In the event of an accident, side impact bars feature in the doors plus the sheer weight (2.5 tonnes) and size of the car help to make it a very safe option.
-Electronic tyre pressure monitors inform the driver of any sudden loss in pressure.
-Front and rear, head, and chest airbags are also fitted.
+Bentley is owned by the Volkswagen Group, and the parent company has ensured that all new Bentleys are highly reliable.
+The Mulsanne boasts exceptional fit and finish, as every car is hand-built.
+In the event of an accident, side-impact bars feature in the doors.
+Also, the sheer weight (2.5 tonnes) and size of the car make it a very safe option.
+Electronic tyre-pressure monitors inform the driver of any sudden loss in pressure.
+Front, rear, head and chest airbags are also fitted.

 Price, value for money & options

-At nearly a quarter of a million pounds, the Bentley Mulsanne is massively expensive, but is relatively cheaper than some of its main rivals.
+At nearly a quarter of a million pounds, the Bentley Mulsanne is massively expensive, but it's still cheaper than some of its main rivals.
 It slots in above flagship versions of the BMW 7 Series, Mercedes S-Class and Rolls-Royce Ghost, but isn't as expensive as the Rolls-Royce Phantom.
 The Mulsanne is a high-performance saloon with a truly hand-crafted feel.
-The huge list of standard equipment includes adaptive cruise control, Parking Distance Control, voice control, a 60GB multimedia hard drive, sat-nav and four-zone air conditioning.
+The huge list of standard equipment includes adaptive cruise control, parking distance control, voice control, a an infotainment system with eight-inch display and 60GB multimedia hard drive, sat nav and four-zone air-conditioning.